Mukai lifting of self-dual points in $\mathbb{P}^6$: A primer of self-dual points

-A parametrization of $\mathcal{A}_{n-1}$ more suitable for computation relies on the parametrization of the orthogonal group via the Cayley transform.
-Let $U \subseteq \K^{n\times n}$ be the set of matrices $A$ with $I_n+A$ invertible, then the \emph{Cayley transform} is the self-inverse automorphism
+From now on assume that $\operatorname{char}(\K) \neq 2$, there is no harm in restricting to $\K= \C$.
+A parametrization of $\mathcal{A}_{n-1}$ more suitable for computation relies on the parametrization of the orthogonal group via the Cayley transform, originally introduced in \cite{Cayley1846}.
+Let $U \subseteq \K^{n\times n}$ be the set of matrices $A$ with $I_n+A$ invertible, then the \emph{Cayley transform} is the self-inverse isomorphism of varieties

-Noting that the product $(I_n - A)(I_n + A)^{-1}$ commutes, a straightforward computation shows that $\mathcal{C}$ induces a birational map between skew-symmetric and special orthogonal matrices
+Noting that the product $(I_n - A)(I_n + A)^{-1}$ commutes, a straightforward computation shows that $\mathcal{C}$ induces a birational map between skew-symmetric and special orthogonal matrices: